Kaligirwa/CPP/README.md

 - sorts the array recursively by partitioning it in smaller and smaller subarrays
 - to compile: sh compile.sh
 - to run: ./a.out <size of array>

+2) Heapsort
+- creates an array of random numbers between 0 and size of the array
+- sorts the array using a heap, repeatedly removing the largest element on top
+- and re-heaping the remaining array

+- to compile: sh compile.sh
+- to run: ./a.out <size of array>